These Are the Jobs You Can Get with Just HTML and CSS

 Where should you look to find freelance HTML and CSS jobs?

-You can pick up one-off freelance projects on sites like Upwork or Fiverr, though chasing small jobs on those platforms can begin to feel like an uphill battle.
 It’s a great way to get experience and make some cash on odd jobs, but a hard way to earn a significant amount of money — though some people definitely do find niches there and earn a lot.

 You can also find freelance work building simple websites for friends, family, and professional connections.
 In fact, this is how many Skillcrush students get their first paying jobs in tech, and it’s the route we usually recommend students take.
 You’d be surprised how many people in your network are willing to pay you a few hundred or even a few thousand dollars for a basic website or another asset they need.